ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/existing-project.markdown

 RavenDB uses client certificate authentication (mutual TLS) to secure your database connection.
 The .NET Client SDK supports `X509Certificate2` which is passed to the `DocumentStore.Certificate` option.
 There are multiple ways to load a certificate:

 - Load from .pfx files
-- Load from Certificate Store by thumbprint
+- Load from PEM-encoded certificate
-- Load from Azure Key Vault
+- Load from AWS Secrets Manager

 ### Load from .pfx Files